risk-first/website/menagerie/Coordination-Risk.md

 Specifically, this describes a process whereby a new group will form and then be required to work together.
 In the process, they will have many _disputes_.
 Ideally, the group will resolve these disputes internally and emerge as a team, with a common [Goal In Mind](Glossary#goal-in-mind).

-They can be encouraged with orthogonal practices such as [team-building exercises](https://en.wikipedia.org/wiki/Team_building) (generally, submitting everyone to extreme experiences in order to bond them together).
-With enough communication bandwidth and detente, a motivated team will self-organise code reviews, information exchange and improve their practices.

-As described above, the job of [Coordination](Coordination-Risk) is [Resource Allocation](Coordination-Risk#problems-of-coordination), and so the skills of staff can potentially be looked at as resources to allocate.
+Since [Coordination](Coordination-Risk) is about[Resource Allocation](Coordination-Risk#problems-of-coordination) the skills of staff can potentially be looked at as resources to allocate.
 This means handling [Coordination Risk](Coordination-Risk) issues like:

  - People leaving, taking their [Internal Models](Glossary#Internal-Model) and expertise with them [Key Person Risk](Scarcity-Risk#Staff-Risk).
  - People requiring external training, to understand new tools and techniques [Learning-Curve Risk](Communication-Risk#learning-curve-risk).
- - People being protective about their knowledge in order to protect their jobs [Agency Risk](Agency-Risk).
+ - People being protective about their knowledge in order to protect their jobs ([Agency Risk](Agency-Risk)).
- - Where there are mixed ability levels, senior developers not helping juniors as it "slows them down".
- - People not getting on and not helping each other.

 > "As a rough rule, three programmers organised into a team can do only twice the work of a single programmer of the same ability - because of time spent on coordination problems." - [Gerald Wienberg, _The Psychology of Computer Programming_](https://en.wikipedia.org/wiki/Gerald_Weinberg)

 ## In Living Organisms

-Vroom and Yetton's organisational style isn't relevant to just teams of people.
+Vroom and Yetton's organisational model isn't relevant to just teams of people.
 We can see it in the natural world too.
 Although _the majority_ of cellular life on earth (by weight) is [single celled organisms](http://www.stephenjaygould.org/library/gould_bacteria.html), the existence of _humans_ (to pick a single example) demonstrates that sometimes it's better to try to mitigate [Coordination Risk](Coordination-Risk) and work as a team, accepting the [Complexity Risk](Complexity-Risk) and [Communication Risk](Communication-Risk) this entails.
-As soon as cells start working together, they either need to pass _resources_ between them, or _control_ and _feedback_.

 For example, in the human body, we have:

  - **Various [systems](https://en.wikipedia.org/wiki/List_of_systems_of_the_human_body)**: such as the [Respiratory System](https://en.wikipedia.org/wiki/Respiratory_system) or the [Digestive System](https://en.wikipedia.org/wiki/Human_digestive_system).
 Each of these systems contains...
  - **Organs**, such as the heart or lungs, which contain..
  - **Tissues**, which contain...
  - **Cells** of different types.
 (Even cells are complex systems containing multiple different, communicating sub-systems.)

-There is huge attendant [Communication Risk](Communication-Risk) to running the human body, but, given the success of humanity as a species, you must conclude that these steps on the _evolutionary_ [Risk Landscape](Risk-Landscape) have benefited us in our ecological niche.
+There is huge attendant [Coordination Risk](Coordination-Risk) to running a complex multi-cellular system like the human body, but given the success of humanity as a species, you must conclude that these steps on the _evolutionary_ [Risk Landscape](Risk-Landscape) have benefited us in our ecological niche.

 ### Decision Making